Alla-Vashchuk/scada-readme/git/pr/README.md

 For that:
 1. Run the **cmd** terminal.
 2. Type in `git checkout`, insert your branch name from the console, and press **Enter** to run the command.
-Now, the branch is visible in your Workplace source tree and you can work on your task.
+Now, the branch is visible in your Workpace source tree and you can work on your task.

 ## Create a commit and push changes
 When you make the needed changes, you can create a commit and push the changes.